Bleala/Postfix-DOCKERIZED/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- REMOVE START -->
 **Reporting a bug**

-First of all, this is **not** a problem reporting forum, only report if you are pretty sure what you are experiencing is a bug with this image, not a configuration issue, for that you can use the [Github discussions section](https://github.com/juanluisbaptiste/docker-postfix/discussions) and we will do our best to help you to figure out what's going on with your setup.
+First of all, this is **not** a problem reporting forum, only report if you are pretty sure what you are experiencing is a bug with this image, not a configuration issue, for that you can use the [Github discussions section](https://github.com/Bleala/Postfix-DOCKERIZED/discussions) and I will do my best to help you to figure out what's going on with your setup.

-Also be sure you are using the latest image by doing _docker pull juanluisbaptiste/postfix:latest_.
+Also be sure you are using the latest image by doing _docker pull bleala/postfix:latest_.
 <!-- REMOVE END -->

 **Please include the contents of:**